-Mystery of profit flow for fresh fruit & veg
+Mystery profits for fresh fruit & vegies

-“Lebanese cucumbers, for example, are selling for up to $11.90 per kilogram in the supermarkets, while growers are currently receiving around $5 per kilogram, equating to a 140 percent mark up on the farmgate price.
-Red Delicious apples are selling for $3.90 per kilogram, while they’re going for $0.83 per kilogram at the farm gate.”
+“For example, Lebanese cucumbers are selling for up to $11.90 per kilogram in the supermarkets.
+Growers are currently receiving around $5 per kilogram.
+This equates to a 140 percent mark-up on the farmgate price.
+Red Delicious apples are selling for $3.90 per kilogram [in stores].
+But they’re going for $0.83 per kilogram at the farmgate.”

 “A number of state and federal inquiries have confirmed that farmers in fresh food supply chains such as horticulture, dairy and poultry meat bear the brunt of distorted power dynamics that favour the bigger players,” Gaeta says.

-“There are a number of complexities behind the inflation of essential goods, and we don’t want to speculate too much on these.
-What we do know is that farmers are not seeing a fair distribution of profit for their produce,” Gaeta says.
-“We need to see the Horticulture Code of Conduct strengthened to increase market price transparency.
+“There are a number of complexities behind the inflation of essential goods,” Gaeta says.
+“We don’t want to speculate too much on these.
+What we do know is that farmers are not seeing a fair distribution of profit for their produce.
+We need to see the Horticulture Code of Conduct strengthened to increase market price transparency.